PlatoLTL: Learning to Generalize Across Symbols in LTL Instructions for Multi-Task RL: Experimental Details

 We use training curricula to gradually introduce more challenging tasks during training, starting with one-step reach tasks and increasing to multi-step reach-avoid and reach-stay tasks by the final curriculum stage.
+The curriculum design is generic and taken largely from \citet{jackermeier_deepltl_2025}, with only minor changes between environments where necessary (e.g., adding conjunctions for \textit{XYXYEnv}).
 Reach-avoid sequences take the form $\big\{(\beta^+_i, \beta^-_i)\big\}^{n-1}_{i=0}$, while reach-stay sequences take the form $\big((\epsilon, \beta^-_0), (\mathsf{p}, \lnot \mathsf{p})\big)$.
-Table \ref{tab:training_curricula} details the training curricula for \textit{RGBZoneEnv} and \textit{FalloutWorld}.
-For both environments, Boolean formulae $\beta$ are simple disjunctions of predicate instances, and valid predicate instance parameters are sampled based on the reset environment configuration.
+Table \ref{tab:training_curricula} details the training curricula; valid predicate parameters are sampled based on the reset environment configuration.

-\textbf{RGBZoneEnv.} For \textit{RGBZoneEnv}, we use a curriculum similar to that used for \textit{ZoneEnv} by \citet{jackermeier_deepltl_2025}.
-The first four stages consist of reach-avoid sequences of increasing difficulty, and the final three stages are a mix of reach-avoid and reach-stay tasks.
+\textbf{RGBZoneEnv.} We use a curriculum very similar to that used for \textit{ZoneEnv} by \citet{jackermeier_deepltl_2025}.
+The first four stages consist of reach-avoid sequences of increasing difficulty, and the final three stages are a mix of reach-avoid and reach-stay tasks to allow generalization to persistence ($\F \G \mathsf{at_i}$) tasks.
+The Boolean formulae $\beta$ are simple disjunctions of predicate instances.

+\textbf{XYZEnv.} We use a curriculum similar to that for \textit{RGBZoneEnv}, but with the omission of reach-stay sequences since no $\F \G \mathsf{pos_i}$ components appear in the evaluation specifications.
+Instead, the later stages use more predicate instances in disjunction for both the reach and avoid Boolean formulae $\beta$, reflecting the greater number of predicate instances in the evaluation formulae for \textit{XYZEnv}.

+\textbf{XYXYEnv.} We again use a curriculum similar to that for \textit{RGBZoneEnv}, with the omission of reach-stay sequences since no $\F \G \mathsf{xy_i}$ components appear in the evaluation specifications.
+Instead, the curriculum includes conjunctions of the form $\mathsf{xy}_i \land \mathsf{xy}_j$, adding these to the disjunctions of the Boolean formulae $\beta$.

+Curriculum stage 3 for \textit{XYXYEnv} has the agent achieve $\mathsf{xy}_i$ followed by $\mathsf{xy}_i \land \mathsf{xy}_j$, which acts as a scaffold before learning to satisfy $\mathsf{xy}_i \land \mathsf{xy}_j$ directly.
+This scaffold is used because satisfying conjunctions via random exploration is far less likely than randomly satisfying individual predicate instances.
+We found that having the agent satisfy one of the constituent predicate instances in the first step generally improves the probability of randomly encountering the correct conjunction in the second step (since one of the agent's points now already starts at one of the correct locations), resulting in a stronger learning signal and improved training efficiency.